legotrainkid/Legos-Railroader-Mod-Docs/Library-Of-Stuff.md

 Whether or not to use the unedited base game definition, or to use the potentially edited one in use.
 Only applies when cloning a definition

+## CarType (Optional, default = "")

+What the cartype should be changed to, leave blank if you don't want to change it

 ## name (Optional, Required if cloning)

 The display name for the rolling stock.
 Leave empty to keep the current one (If you aren't cloning it, otherwise you need a name)